monicara67/Alexa-Anime-Names-Skill/README.md

 # AlexaAnimeNamesSkill
-##Custom Alexa Skill for generating anime names based on a person's name##
+#### Custom Alexa Skill for generating anime names based on a person's name ####

 Hello!
 This is my first custom Amazon Alexa Skill.

-When you invoke the skill by saying "Alexa, open anime name," it will prompt you for your first, middle and last name.
+When you invoke the skill by saying "*Alexa, open anime name*," it will prompt you for your first, middle and last name.
 Alexa will then generate your custom anime series name based on your initials.

 This project was my introduction to AWS Toolkit features along with Amazaon Alexa custom skill development.